octue/publish-strand-version/README.md

 ### More about access tokens
 - They expire after one year
 - They're specific to the strand you choose - an access token for strand A won't work for strand B
-- You'll only see the token value once, so make sure to record and store it securely
+- You'll only see the token value once, so make sure to store it securely in a password manager if you need to use it again
 - You can revoke an access token at any time by deleting it in your Strands user settings